echeever/RLocusGUI/README.md

+I have stopped working on RLocuysGui and have developed a similar tool in JavaScript to make it more accessible (https://lpsa.swarthmore.edu/Root_Locus/RLDraw.html).
+While MATLAB is extremely powerful, it is also very expensive.

 # RLocusGUI
-Tool to learn drawing of root locus diagrams.
+Tool to learn how to draw root locus diagrams.
-I have stopped development of the MATLAB version (see below), and have developed a JavaScript version to make the program more accessible.
-It is available at: https://lpsa.swarthmore.edu/Root_Locus/RLDraw.html

 ****MATLAB version below this line****
 This is a MATLAB tool that describes the process of creating a root locus diagram by hand for a user supplied transfer function.
 Instead of simply creating the locus, it describes how to apply rules to sketch the locus by hand.